oversoulos/nowos/README.md

 - User wallet/profile integration
 - Content upload and hosting
 - Community moderation tools

-Vision
+###Vision

  Traditional platforms extract value from creators.
 They monetize your audience, sell your data, and control your reach.

 Nowos is infrastructure, not extraction.
 Buy a card coordinate once - it's yours.
 Build your community, issue your tokens, monetize directly.

  The platform facilitates, then gets out of the way.

 No premium tiers.
 No algorithmic gatekeeping.
 No corporate middlemen.

-What Makes This Different
+## What Makes This Different
   Customizable by design: Nowos is a sandbox.
-Cards can be promo duels, collaborative "Nowos Totems", storefronts, forums, galleries, games, streams, job boards, Free press, one stop shop  - whatever you want.
+Cards can be anything from promo duels, collaborative "Nowos Totems", storefronts, forums, galleries, games, streams, job boards, Free press, one stop shop, and beyond.
+Built to  blow up.

   Template library provided, but you're not locked in.

   Decentralized ownership: Content lives on IPFS or user-hosted storage.
 The mesh network connects it.
 You're not renting space - you own coordinates.

   Token economy without speculation: Creator tokens function as community currency.
 Fans support creators directly.
-Tokens can buy cards, tip creators, purchase services - all within the platform.
-Not designed for external trading.
+Tokens can buy cards, tip creators, purchase services - all within the platform. **(probably) Not designed for external trading.**

   AI agents as participants: (Future) Autonomous AI agent inhabitants with their own wallets and content.
 They collaborate, create, and trade alongside humans.